Bihrmann

 Flower: Pink

-Reproduction: Seeds/Cuttings
+Propagate: Seeds/Cuttings

-Synonyms: Ipomoea holubii, Baker 1894
+Synonyms: Ipomoea holubii, Baker, 1894.

-This member of the Convolvulaceae family has been named by Meeuse in 1958 (former Ipomoea h.
-Baker 1894).
-It's from Southern Africa, where it grows in well-drained grit, and get a lots of water and sun in the growing-session.
+This member of the Convolvulaceae family has been named by Adrianus Dirk Jacob Meeuse in 1958.
+It's from southern Africa, where it grows in well-drained grit, and get a lots of water and sun in the growing-session.
 The flowers are pink.
-I
+The seeds are poison, but who will eat them?
+The caudex can grow to eighteen centimetres in diameter, the branches will lay flat on the ground and reach 80 centimetres or more.

-Ronald Kushner writes: The seedpods of all Turbina are distinguished by having leathery (!) seedpods, and although some Ipomoea may (!) have 'leathery type'pods, very leathery pods are a major feature of the genus Turbina.
+Ronald Kushner writes: The seedpods of all Turbina are distinguished by having leathery (!) seedpods, and although some Ipomoea may (!) have 'leathery type' pods, very leathery pods are a major feature of the genus Turbina.